Now that your pizza is out of the oven (fresh, nutritious, and attractively baked). What follows is cutting it into desired slices.

-Not only that, the steps/procedures across multiple techniques/methods will be highlighted, ensuring interested individuals learn/understand how to cut 7 slices of pizza immediately it’s removed from the oven.
+Not only that, the procedures across multiple techniques will be highlighted, ensuring interested individuals understand how to cut 7 slices of pizza immediately after it’s removed from the oven.

 Interesting Facts of How To Cut a Pizza into 7 Slices

-This section explains how the division can be achieved effortlessly, most notably the tools/materials and the steps involved in the process.
+This section explains how the division can be achieved effortlessly, most notably the tools, materials, and steps involved in the process.

-Individuals who bake/make their pizza at home, especially to enjoy with friends or family members.
+Individuals who bake their pizza at home, especially to enjoy with friends or family members.